 If you qualify, refinancing can help you lower your interest rate, monthly payment, or both.
 Student loan refinance lenders may also be able to provide more flexible repayment options, including a shorter repayment term if you want to eliminate your debt faster.

 Because you’re working with private lenders, you’ll need to undergo a credit check to get approved for student loan refinancing.
 That said, there are a variety of lenders out there from which you can choose, and each has its own eligibility criteria.

-If you don’t qualify on your own or can’t get a lower rate than what you’re currently paying, you can often apply with a co-signer with great credit and income to improve your chances.
+If you don’t qualify on your own or can’t get a lower rate than what you’re currently paying, you can often apply with a co-signer who has great credit and income to improve your chances.
 And most refinance companies allow what’s called a co-signer release.
 This release allows your co-signer to hand full responsibility over to you once you have a history of on-time payments (usually 12 months).

 The main drawback of refinancing your student loans is that you’ll lose access to federal benefits, including loan forgiveness programs and income-driven repayment plans.
 Also, some student loan refinance lenders may have less lenient deferment and forbearance options than what the U.S. Department of Education provides.